 In the beginning was a formless void.
 A perfect vacuum.
 A vacuum where nothing existed.
 Collapsing in on itself, the vacuum exploded into a soup of gases and liquids, temperatures searing hot and freezing cold, liquid and vapours mingling, clashing and swirling.
 As they did so, various combinations formed, dissipated and reformed.
 Millions of combinations both in an instant and for an eternity.
-Time passed by, gases and liquids combined until one formed with consciousness.
+Time passed by, gases and liquids combined until one formed a consciousness.
 It may have failed, and time passed once again until another, then another.
-They may have died or lived, lasting a second or a million years.
+These first conscious entities may have died or lived, lasting a second or a million years.

 Out of these conscious beings, one lasted for a little while.
-With no other consciousness to resist it, the vast soup was at its disposal.
+In the beginning there was no other consciousness to resist it and therefore the vast soup was at its disposal.
 Infinite energy at the disposal of one ‘being’.
 It could direct energy as it saw fit, use it all or only a portion.
 It could create what it wished, conscious will being enough to mould every and all creation.
 There was no resistance they way we know it, no reaction to push against conscious will, only the blind obedience of the soup.

-Thus every idea, every image it held was instantly created in the soup.
+Thus in the beginning, every idea and every image this first entity had was instantly created in the soup.
 Forms were created and destroyed as the conscious being had thoughts.
 Until the being wondered what it would be like if it did not exist.
 Instantly, it was destroyed.
 Its form returning to the soup.

 And so it was for an instant and an eternity.
 Conscious beings forming at random when the correct constitution of gases and liquids were present.
 They could create with infinite energy, their every thought manifesting before them, their every manifestation destroyed when they willed it.
 And as the question inevitably arose in their consciousness of what it would be like without them, they too were destroyed.